juaniten/fronius-monitor/README.md

 ### Security

-**Note:** This is just a simple proof of concept for toying around, not suitable for production.
-Consider using HTTPS and securing your Telegraf endpoint with basic authentication or TLS for secure data transmission.
+**Note:** Consider using HTTPS and securing your Telegraf endpoint with basic authentication or TLS for secure data transmission.

 ---